Explore our state-of-the-art teaching, research, innovation and consultancy facilities.

-The Department of Archaeology, Anthropology and Geography has significant expertise in archaeological science and physical anthropology, in particular human bioarchaeology, environmental archaeology, geoarchaeology, geomorphology and geomatics, and is excellently equipped for analytical work in these subdisciplines.
-In Physial Geography, we have significant expertise in hydrology, in particular flow gauging and water quality analysis, the environmental impacts of climate change, and conservation/biodiversity.
+Archaeology, Anthropology and Geography have significant expertise in archaeological science and physical anthropology, in particular human bioarchaeology, environmental archaeology, geoarchaeology, geomorphology and geomatics, and is excellently equipped for analytical work in these subdisciplines.
+In Physical Geography, we have significant expertise in hydrology, in particular flow gauging and water quality analysis, the environmental impacts of climate change, and conservation/biodiversity.
 We also collect local meteorological data.

 Over recent years, the University has invested heavily in new and improved laboratory facilities and equipment, including a purpose-built artefact and human bone store that meets the guidelines of the Chartered Institute for Archaeologists.
 We have a dedicated laboratory technician who, as well as supporting all academic staff and students, is actively involved in STEM outreach.

 In line with our values of sustainability and social justice, we are currently working towards achieving Green Lab status.
 My Green Lab is considered the global standard for best practice in laboratory sustainability.
 Find out more about My Green Lab.
 Our application is a joint initiative between our laboratory technician and the University's Department for Student Engagement and Employability.

 We have a teaching lab and a research lab; the latter is used by staff and students for research projects as well as by our commercial arm ARCA Geoarchaeology.